cosmos/ibc/README.md

   * Identify challenges to this proposal
 - _**Entrance Criteria**_:
   * Prose outlining the problem or need and the general shape of a solution in a PR to a `./{{ .Spec.Number }}-{{ .Spec.Name }}/proposal.md` file in this repo.
 This file should contain:
-    1. Expected set of specification users along with their goals and requirements
+    1. List of expected projects & users within the Cosmos ecosystem who might make use of the specification along with any particular requirements they have
     1. Discussion of key algorithms, abstractions, and semantics
     1. High-level application interface outline, where applicable
     1. Identification of potential design tradeoffs and implementation challenges/complexity